lily-Zhang1/LiZhang_Project/README.md

 # LiZhang_Project
-Due to the limited length of the dissertation , I put some codes and data here for reference
+Due to the limited length of the dissertation , I put some codes and data here for reference.
+The whole workflow of the project is shown in the figure below:

 ![12345](/image/intro.png)

+The functions of each file are as follows:

 1. carto.py & render_tiles.py: generate map images
 2. train.csv: labels